Baker College: History

+In 1983, the Owosso extension of Baker Junior College was established on the property of the former John Wesley College.
-2008 - A closed auto dealership in Flint, Michigan is renovated and transformed into the Baker College Center for Transportation technology, opening to students in 2009.

-2009 - Baker College's Culinary Institute of Michigan (CIM) opens to students interested in studying culinary arts, baking and pastry arts, and food and beverage management.
-The 3-story, 39000 sqft facility in downtown Muskegon, Michigan began construction in the spring of 2008 and was completed in the fall of 2009.
+In 2008, a closed auto dealership in Flint, Michigan was renovated and transformed into the Baker College Center for Transportation technology, opening to students in 2009.
+Baker College's Culinary Institute of Michigan (CIM) opened in 2009 to students interested in studying culinary arts, baking and pastry arts, and food and beverage management.
+The three-story, 39000 sqft facility in downtown Muskegon, Michigan began construction in the spring of 2008.

-Baker College of Flint IT students, and reigning champions of the 2008 National Student Cyber Defense competition, defend their title and take first place to become the only back-to-back winners in the history of the event.

-2010 - Baker College of Cadillac opens its new Center for Transportation and Technology.

-2011 - The Culinary Institute of Michigan is granted Exemplary Status accreditation through the American Culinary Federation (ACF).
-The Baker College system celebrates its 100th anniversary.
+Baker College of Cadillac opened its new Center for Transportation and Technology in 2010.
+In 2011, the Culinary Institute of Michigan was granted Exemplary Status accreditation through the American Culinary Federation (ACF).

-2020- Baker relocated main campus from Flint, Michigan to Owosso, Michigan.
-In addition, the Clinton Township and Allen Park campuses were relocated to Auburn Hills, Michigan.
+In 2020, Baker relocated its main campus from Flint, Michigan, to Owosso, Michigan.
+In addition, the Clinton Township and Allen Park campuses were closed, with operations relocated to Auburn Hills, Michigan.
+In turn, the Auburn Hills campus was closed in early 2023 with the move to the new, purpose-built facility in downtown Royal Oak.

+In 2022, a ProPublica and Detroit Free Press investigation titled "The Nonprofit College That Spends More on Marketing Than Financial Aid" highlighted its low graduation rate and high student debt rate compared to comparable institutions, as well as its unconventional management structure.
+That month, Baker College threatened legal action against a former faculty member relating to a non-disparagement clause included in a settlement with Baker.
+Three years later, the U.S. Department of Education fined the institution $2.5 million for allegedly misrepresenting its career outcomes over the course of several years.